 I have learned that the more I dislike a form of yoga, the more I have to learn from it and how profoundly important that the lesson will be for me.

-So, going back to the question that I hear very often from patients, “ I have given up so much already, what else do I have to give up?”.
+So, going back to the question that I hear very often from people, “ I have given up so much already, what else do I have to give up?”.
 Well, the first thing is the attitude of being a victim.
 You are gaining your health!
 Write down what you would gladly pay to have that back again.

 The second thing is to think about the difference between pleasure and happiness and to find a discipline that connects you to your inner source of happiness.